matias-kovero/AWiB/4-RPA/README.md

 - When the configuration window opens, select __Set Text__ to "Select action to perform".
 - Click "Text to set" input field to move your cursor/focus to it.
 - Press __Function + F2__ [Fn+F2] to bring up "Insert variable" window, select __business_id__ and click "Insert".
-- Finally click "Save" on the Object Cloning window.
+- Click "Save" on the Object Cloning window and finally also in the editor window to save your bot.

 ![](./images/select_searchBar.gif)